 SEWA Rural focuses on many healthcare topics.
 For more details read more:

 Discuss past result and results after ImTheko (mobile pilot)

 SEWA Rural for several years focused on building a robust community health worker training program.
 With a help of a local vendor, it started building a healthcare data application.
 From the beginning, the focus of the program was on improving training, gaining confidence, and adopting within the selected partner program.
 Dr. Shrey along with his data management team started to see strong preference from community health workers ( ASHA workers ).

 Scaling Mobile Healthcare Program

 In 2013, with the deeper partnership with the Department of Health and Family Welfare, Govt. of Gujarat, “ImTeCHO” initiative was first rolled out to the 22 PHCs (700 villages) in high focus tribal talukas of Bharuch, Valsad, and Narmada districts.
 Thus in total, about 600 ASHAs are trained on smartphones delivering maternal, newborn, infant, and child care at the doorsteps.

 Maternal Mortality Ratio Improvement

-The following chart accurately describes improvement in Maternal Mortality Ratio.
-With the help of Gujarat Government and program assistant this program now aims to scale it to 6 Crore Population.
+The following chart accurately describes improvement in the Maternal Mortality Ratio.
+With the help of the Gujarat Government and program assistant this program now aims to scale it to 6 Crore Population.
 That's an amazing success story!

 *** Population Reach (These slides are not readable - so give a summary conclusion)